Interactions-Nexus/Nexus-Wiki/mainnet/run-a-mainnet-node.md

 ### **Before we start:**

 -   Be careful as the login credentials in the terminal and can be seen by anyone around.
+-   Bash terminal saves history of all previously used commands .
--   Every transaction will need the PIN
+-   Every transaction will need the PIN, unless unlocked for transactions.
 -   Every transaction on the Nexus blockchain is a debit to the sending account and credit to the receiving account, two transactions.
 (This will be useful to understand some API commands)

 Change into the LLL-TAO directory to start nexus core (Change to the LLL-TAO folder to run the following commands)